pshields229/philip-shields-research-group/content/home/welcome.md

   icon: arrow-right
 cta_alt:
   url: 'join-us'
-  label: Interested in joining?
+  label: Interested in joining the group?
-  icon_pack: fas
-  icon: arrow-right

 # Note.
 An optional note to show underneath the links.
 # cta_note:
 #  label: 'label'

 ---
-The reseach group of Dr Philip Shields, Senior Lecturer (Associate Professor) in Electronic & Electrical Engineering at the University of Bath.
+The research group of Dr Philip Shields, Senior Lecturer (Associate Professor) in Electronic & Electrical Engineering at the University of Bath.

 Our research predominantly focuses on the application of nanofabrication to semiconductor materials and devices.